-When a visitor lands on your site, there is probably only a few minutes before they find what they need and leave your site.
+When a visitor lands on your site, there are probably only a few minutes before they find what they need and leave your site.

 But to convert a stranger to a subscriber essentially means turning ice cold traffic into a warm lead.
 That won’t be easy.

 It requires you to convince and convert that cold traffic fast.
 The best way to convince people to take action is to give them an incentive.
-A tangible, specific offer that they simply can’t refuse — an opt-in that provides value upfront.
+A tangible, specific offer that provides value upfront.
 This can be a freebie that solves an acute problem immediately.

 But I knew that I had to start somewhere.
 I signed up for the free 14-day trial first and got to work immediately.
-Built my first opt-in form, created 6 emails and a few freebies.
+I built my first opt-in form, created 6 emails and a few freebies.

 So what I want to do is show you how building a solid email list is key to blog monetization and how it is all you need to make your first $1k blogging.

 Disclosure: This post contains affiliate links, which means I will make a commission at no extra cost to you should you click through and make a purchase.